Felipemendezrios/RatingShiftHappens/README.md

 - Parameter *k* is the activation stage; when the water level falls below the value *k*, the control becomes inactive.

-See the details of the values entered here : [prior specification for the case of study of Ardeche at Meyras gauging station](https://baratin-tools.github.io/en/doc/case/ardeche-meyras/#prior-specification).
+See the details of the values entered here: [prior specification for the case of study of Ardeche at Meyras gauging station](https://baratin-tools.github.io/en/doc/case/ardeche-meyras/#prior-specification).

 ``` r